offthedial/site/src/pages/idtga/rules.md

 - Players have at least achieved `C-` in **ALL ranked modes** of Splatoon 2 and have a basic understanding of how the modes work.

 ### Player are not eligible if they have any one of the conditions below
-- Player is banned from Off the Dial's Discord server of services
+- Player is banned from Off the Dial's Discord server or services
 - Player is banned from Nintendo Online, Discord or smash.gg
 - Player is on the banned list of the [Splatoon Code of Conduct](https://docs.google.com/document/d/1-6qlRDNnNSId2U1vve1x9CisJKybtFka69TURVW8qqA/edit?usp=drivesdk).

 ## Format
 Depending on the amount of signups, there may be multiple brackets which are tiered based on the cumulative ELO (numerical score of all ranks) and competitive experience.
 There will be an even number of players in all brackets.
 The top ranked players will be grouped in the higher brackets while the lower ranked players will be placed in lower brackets.

+If there are enough players for a second bracket (64 players or more) the following rules will apply;
 - Minimum bracket size: `8` teams (`32` players)
 - Maximum bracket size: `15` teams (`60` players)